-The Church takes shape around its congregation, arranged in a radial seating pattern to enhance the feeling of community and minimize the distance from the Sanctuary.
-A Chapel is located at the front of the main worship area for daily Mass.
+The church takes shape around its congregation, arranged in a radial seating pattern to enhance the feeling of community and minimize the distance from the sanctuary.
+A chapel is located at the front of the main worship area for daily Mass.
 The simple yet bold roof forms begin low to emphasize the human scale and then rise in a series of steps to a high gabled roof over the central aisle.
 Vertical breaks in the roof flood the interior with natural daylight and were used to impart a strong axial geometry into the shape of the interior space.
 Lighting is integrated into the beams to allow the ceilings to remain clean and uncluttered while using the ceiling surfaces to reflect an indirect and even light.
-The axis is further reinforced by the large stained-glass window over the Sanctuary and, at the opposite end of the axis, the Baptistery which is located near the entry to symbolize its function as entry into the Faith.
+The axis is further reinforced by the large stained-glass window over the sanctuary and, at the opposite end of the axis, the baptistery which is located near the entry to symbolize its function as entry into the Faith.
 The interior materials and colors were chosen to complement the light and open feeling and to create a backdrop for the stained glass and furnishings.
-Natural materials: Honduras Mahogany, Polished Granite and Copper are used throughout the building interior and in the furnishings, which were custom designed to complement and reinforce a unifying theme.
+The natural materials Honduras Mahogany, Polished Granite, and Copper are used throughout the building interior and in the furnishings, which were custom designed to complement and reinforce a unifying theme.

 Reflections from the Stained Glass and Sculptures Artist Maureen McGuire: